jackw01/led-control/README.md

 * All functions from the [`random` module](https://docs.python.org/3/library/random.html)

 ### Wave Functions
 All waveforms have a period of 1 time unit, a range from 0 to 1, and a peak (`f(t)=1`) at `t=0`.
-These wave functions are implemented in C which gives a suprisingly significant performance improvement over Python.
+These wave functions are implemented in C which gives a suprisingly significant performance improvement over Python's builtins.

 #### `wave_sine(t)`
 Returns the instantaneous value of a 1Hz sine wave at time `t`.